tsminhuang/CMPE282-cloud-service/CMPE282-restnosql.md

 |   9 | GET /.../rest/employee      | OK (200)      | Not found (404) | Done  |
 |  10 | GET /.../rest/project       | OK (200)      | Not found (404) | Done  |

+<div style="page-break-after: always;"></div>

+#List known issues

+##1.
+Exception handle and parameter validation
+For current implementation, use annotation **@Validted** and **@Valid** to check URL parameter check and JSON input check.
+It avoids a lot of condition statement in business logic.
+However, the exception just direct throw by validation may cause hard to figure out the error message.

+##2.
+Code redundancy
+A lot of code logic is the almost the same.
+For example:
+**PUT API for employee and project**
+    * Check JSON content is valid for object
+    * Retrieve form NoSQL DB test object exists
+    * Update object data
+    * Save object back
+The part of business code should be encapsulated to achieve code reuse.

+<div style="page-break-after: always;"></div>

 [PR.CLEAN]: img/PR.0.png
 [PR.MULTI]: img/PR.3.png
 [EM.CLEAN]: img/EM.0.png